Artshouldterrify/personalPortfolio/README.md

 # personalPortfolio
-A personal portfolio built using HTML, CSS and JavaScript.
+A simple personal portfolio built using HTML, CSS and JavaScript.